You might think it counter-intuitive but if you are new to commuting by bike, the winter is probably the best time to start.

 However, if you have a locker at work, you could keep a few changes of clothes there and dispense with the luggage for most of the week.

 Finally, your lock.
-If you like your bike at all and want to still be there to take you home, invest in a good lock.
+If you love your bike at all and want it to still be there to take you home, invest in a good lock.
 Whilst a good D-lock is heavy, they are effective.
 Locks are rated according to their thief-flummoxing power by Sold Secure.
 A gold rated lock is a good, safe bet and something from the Kryptonite New York range is a good investment.
+There are also diamond-rated locks on the market too such as the Hiplok DXF.
 If you have quick-release wheels, a cable to loop around your front wheel is also a wise investment.
 The lock you buy may even come with one.
 However, please, please, please do not rely on a single cable lock to secure your bike.
 They are completely and categorically useless.

 When you come to lock your bike up at work, put the D-lock around the seat stay (the tube leading from your seat to your rear wheel hub) and onto the stand.
 Loop the cable around the front wheel and into the D-lock before placing the bar on the end and locking it.
 Both wheels and your frame should now be secure.
 We also have a whole article about securing your bike and also securing your bike at home.

 3. Your route